Kotlin/kotlinx-kover/docs/offline-instrumentation/index.md

 To run classes instrumented offline, you'll need to add `org.jetbrains.kotlinx:kover-offline` artifact to the application's classpath.

-There are two ways to get coverage:
+There are several ways to get coverage:

 - [Save binary report file when the JVM is shut down](#save-binary-report-on-shut-down)
 - [Save binary report in runtime by Kover API](#save-binary-report-in-runtime)